SAP-samples/cloud-cf-feature-flags-sample/README.md

 }
 ```

+### Accessing the Demo Application

+The web interface of the demo application will be accessed multiple times throughout this tutorial.
+Here is how to open it: navigate to feature-flags-demo application overview in the SAP Cloud Platform Cockpit.
+Open the link from the _Application Routes_ section (for example, https://feature-flags-demo.cfapps.eu10.hana.ondemand.com).
+An _Evaluation Form_ opens.

+### Accessing the Feature Flags Dashboard

+The Feature Flags dashboard will be accessed multiple times throughout this tutorial.
+Here is how to open it via the SAP Cloud Platform Cockpit: navigate to your subaccount,
+subscribe to the Feature Flags dashboard via creating an instance of the Feature Flags service, plan _dashboard_ if haven't done so already.
+Access Feature Flags dashboard from the list of subscribed applications.
+Select the service instance you are currently working with.

+The dashboard could be accessed directly via URL like https://<subdomain\>.feature-flags-dashboard.cfapps.eu10.hana.ondemand.com/manageinstances/<instance-id\>.
+The instance ID is a unique ID of the service instance.

-### 9. Evaluate if the Feature Flag is Missing
+### 9. Evaluate a Missing Feature Flag

 > **Note**: Expect the feature flag to be missing.

-1. Navigate to feature-flags-demo overview in the SAP Cloud Platform Cockpit (for example, https://feature-flags-demo.cfapps.eu10.hana.ondemand.com).
-An _Evaluation Form_ opens.
+1. Open the demo application as described [here](#accessing-the-demo-application).
-2. Evaluate a feature flag with random name (for example, type in 'my-flag').
+2. Evaluate a feature flag with random name (for example, type in 'my-boolean-flag').
 The result should state that the feature flag with the given name is missing.

-### 10. Create a New Feature Flag
+### 10. Create a New Boolean Feature Flag

-1. Navigate to Feature Flags service instance dashboard in the SAP Cloud Platform Cockpit (for example, https://feature-flags-dashboard.cfapps.eu10.hana.ondemand.com/manageinstances/<instance-id\>).
-The instance ID is a unique ID of the service instance.

-> **Note**: The easiest way to access the Feature Flags dashboard is through the cockpit.
-Go to _<your_subaccount> > <your_space> > Service Instances > Actions (from your service instance line) > Open Dashboard icon_.
+1. Open the Feature Flags dashboard as described [here](#accessing-the-feature-flags-dashboard).
 2. Choose _New Flag_.
-3. Fill in the required fields (for example, 'my-flag' for _Name_, 'Super cool feature' for _Description_ and 'OFF' for _State_).
+3. Fill in the required fields (for example, 'my-boolean-flag' for _Name_, 'Super cool feature' for _Description_ and 'OFF' for _State_).
-4. Choose _Add_.
+4. Choose _Save_.

-### 11. Evaluate the Newly Created Feature Flag
+### 11. Evaluate the Newly Created Boolean Feature Flag

-> **Note**: Expect the feature flag to be disabled.
+> **Note**: Expect the variation to be false.

-1. Navigate to feature-flags-demo application overview in the SAP Cloud Platform Cockpit.
-Open the link from the _Application Routes_ section (for example, https://feature-flags-demo.cfapps.eu10.hana.ondemand.com).
-An _Evaluation Form_ opens.
+1. Open the demo application as described [here](#accessing-the-demo-application).
-2. Enter the feature flag name in the _Feature Flag Name_ field and choose _Evaluate_.
+2. Enter the boolean feature flag name in the _Feature Flag Name_ field and choose _Evaluate_.
 3. Evaluate the newly created feature flag.
-The result should state that the feature flag with the given name is disabled.
+The result should state that the feature flag is of type _BOOLEAN_ and its variation is _false_.

-### 12. Enable the Feature Flag
+### 12. Enable the Boolean Feature Flag

-1. Navigate to Feature Flags service instance dashboard in the SAP Cloud Platform Cockpit (for example, https://feature-flags-dashboard.cfapps.eu10.hana.ondemand.com/manageinstances/<instance-id\>).
-The instance ID is a unique ID of the service instance.

-> **Note**: The easiest way to access the Feature Flags dashboard is through the cockpit.
-Go to _<your_subaccount> > <your_space> > Service Instances > Actions (from your service instance line) > Open Dashboard icon_.
+1. Open the Feature Flags dashboard as described [here](#accessing-the-feature-flags-dashboard).

-2. Enable the feature flag using the switch in the _State_ column.
+2. Enable the boolean feature flag using the switch in the _Active_ column.

-### 13. Verify that the Feature Flag is Enabled
+### 13. Verify that the Boolean Feature Flag is Enabled

 > **Note**: Expect the feature flag to be enabled.

-1. Navigate to feature-flags-demo application overview in the SAP Cloud Platform Cockpit.
-Open the link from the _Application Routes_ section (for example, https://feature-flags-demo.cfapps.eu10.hana.ondemand.com).
-An _Evaluation Form_ opens.
+1. Open the demo application as described [here](#accessing-the-demo-application).
-2. Enter the feature flag name in the _Feature Flag Name_ field and choose _Evaluate_.
+2. Enter the boolean feature flag name in the _Feature Flag Name_ field and choose _Evaluate_.
 3. Evaluate the feature flag.
+The result should state that the feature flag is of type _BOOLEAN_ and its variation is _true_.

+### 14. Create a New String Feature Flag

+1. Open the Feature Flags dashboard as described [here](#accessing-the-feature-flags-dashboard).
+2. Choose _New Flag_.
+3. Fill in the required fields (for example, 'my-string-flag' for _Name_, 'Coolest of features' for _Description_, choose _String_ as _Flag Type_ and 'OFF' for _State_).
+Enter the following values as different variations of the flag:
+  - _Var.
+1_: _variation-when-inactive_
+  - _Var.
+2_: _variation-when-active_
+  - _Var.
+3_ (choose the add button (with a '+' sign) to add a field for it): _variation-for-friends-and-family_
+4. Select _Var.
+2_ in the _Deliver_ combobox in the _Default Variation_ section.
+5. Choose _Save_.

+### 15. Evaluate the Newly Created String Feature Flag

+> **Note**: Expect the variation to be _variation-when-inactive_.

+1. Open the demo application as described [here](#accessing-the-demo-application).
+2. Enter the string feature flag name in the _Feature Flag Name_ field and choose _Evaluate_.
+3. Evaluate the newly created feature flag.
+The result should state that the feature flag is of type _STRING_ and its variation is _variation-when-inactive_.

+### 16. Enable the String Feature Flag

+1. Open the Feature Flags dashboard as described [here](#accessing-the-feature-flags-dashboard).
+2. Enable the string feature flag using the switch in the _Active_ column.

+### 17. Verify that the String Feature Flag is Enabled

+> **Note**: Expect the variation to be _variation-when-active_.

+1. Open the demo application as described [here](#accessing-the-demo-application).
+2. Enter the string feature flag name in the _Feature Flag Name_ field and choose _Evaluate_.
+3. Evaluate the feature flag.
+The result should state that the feature flag is of type _STRING_ and its variation is _variation-when-active_.

+### 18. Specify Direct Delivery Strategy of a Variation of the String Flag

+1. Open the Feature Flags dashboard as described [here](#accessing-the-feature-flags-dashboard).
+2. Select the string feature flag.
+3. Set it to edit mode via choosing the _Edit Flag_ button in the toolbar.
+4. Go to _Strategy_ section, _Direct Delivery_ sub-section and choose the button with '+' sign.
+5. Select _Var.
+3_ from the combobox and enter _friends-and-family_ in the text input.
+6. Choose _Save_.

+### 19. Evaluate the String Feature Flag Using Identifier

+> **Note**: Expect the variation to be _variation-for-friends-and-family_.

+1. Open the demo application as described [here](#accessing-the-demo-application).
+2. Enter the string feature flag name in the _Feature Flag Name_ field,
+enter _friends-and-family_ in the _Identifier (optional)_ field and choose _Evaluate_.
+3. Evaluate the feature flag.
-The result should state that the feature flag with the given name is enabled.
+The result should state that the feature flag is of type _STRING_ and its variation is _variation-for-friends-and-family_.

+> **Note**: Once direct delivery is configured, Feature Flags service requires providing an identifier.
+An error is returned if such is not present.
+Variation _variation-when-active_ is returned for all identifiers
+except those explicitly configured in the Feature Flags dashboard
+for which the provided rules apply (like for the _friends-and-family_ identifier).